 2. Maintain a proper work-life balance

-One of the greatest challenges facing any decentralized work force is a clear understanding of what they need to accomplish.
-In order to be effective, it is imperative that all program components are clearly defined and actionable.
-The more you tamper expectations, the greater the likelihood that you can stay on task and on budget.
+One of the greatest challenges facing any decentralized workforce is a clear understanding of what they need to accomplish.
+To be effective, all program components must be clearly defined and actionable.
+The more you tamper with expectations, the greater the likelihood that you can stay on task and budget.

-The same way that you have personal and work emails, you should separate your responsibilities at home.
-Our homes are filled with distractions like kids, pets, and chores.
+In the same way that you have personal and work emails, you should separate your home responsibilities.
+Our homes are filled with distractions, like kids, pets, and chores.
 Do your best to block time in a quiet location away from these stimuli.
 If you lead by example, your remote workforce will stay focused.